Competence by Design Advice from Dr. Corey

 What major lessons have you learned as you’ve implemented CBD?

-It’s incredibly important to be organized, using whatever system works for you.
-Curate your resources as you come across them, label everything correctly, think about all the steps you need to follow and set out a timeline for how you’ll accomplish it all.
-CBD implementation is a lot of work and you don’t want the details swirling around.
+It’s important to be organized, using whatever system works for you.
+Curate your resources as you come across them, label everything, think about all the steps that make up your goals and set out a timeline for accomplishing them.
+CBD implementation is a lot of work and its easy for the details to start swirling.

 What has been your biggest challenge in implementing CBD?

 Time management.
 There’s a lot to do.
-The role of CBME lead is a big job when you’re also doing clinical work, so it’s extremely important to stay organized.
+The role of CBME lead is a big job when you’re also doing other work, so it’s extremely important to stay organized.

 What advice would you provide to other program directors?

 Start early and talk to program directors and CBME leads in other disciplines who have gone through this process.
-The Royal College CBD workshops are very helpful, so I’d advise others to attend them.
+The CBD workshops led by your university and the Royal College are very helpful, so I’d advise others to attend them.
 Also, make sure you make decisions with help from your committees and working groups.
 We have access to a lot of smart, creative people with great ideas, so make the most of them.

 How are you tackling the big issue of engaging your faculty and managing their expectations?

 I started faculty development with general concepts about CBD and then moved into the more practical and specific details about how CBME will work on the ground.
-I’ve developed a step-by-step presentation that walks faculty through everything they’ll encounter in dealing with residents.
-It helps to bring things down to a granular level, because the details are what faculty wants to know.
+I’ve developed a step-by-step presentation that brings things down to a granular level, because the details are what faculty wants to know.

 How do you see your program benefiting from CBD?